URDev4ever/ReCapture/README.md

 **To disable temporarily:**
 1. Click Tampermonkey icon in toolbar
-2. Toggle "Request Capture Tool" switch OFF
+2. Toggle "ReCapture" switch OFF
 3. Toggle back ON when needed (VERY useful to just have it "stored" in TamperMonkey's scripts)

 ## ⚡ PRO TIPS